You are here

 Students who need to leave school grounds

-Parents/Guardians are asked to contact the school on the morning that a student is expected to be absent or late by SMS to 0416 906 266 or phone the Student Services Attendance Officer on 9307 0210.
-Where an SMS or telephone call is not made, parents are asked to provide a note authorising the absence when the child returns to school.
+Parents/Guardians are asked to contact the school on the morning that a student is expected to be absent or late through COMPASS or via any of the alternate methods listed above.
+Where a message or telephone call is not made, parents are asked to provide a note authorising the absence when the child returns to school.